havryleshko/system-design/README.md

 3. In agentic systems, the graph structure is effectively the "compiled" logic; validating edges for reachability is as important as validating the prompts within the nodes.
 4. Every AI system has fundamentals, everything else is features.
 The industry is now in experimental mode, meaning this system will be unstable, I/O issue

-## Project is frozen for the time being but pull requests and tests are welcome
+## Pull requests and tests are welcome